Velachery: History

-The Velachery kalvettus mention instances of an Alanganattar family (thought to be the title of the village elders) donation to the Dhandeeswaram temple, and of two people buying land from the sabai and donating them to the temple.
-Contemporary accounts from Kavanur near Tiruvottiyur describe how the village assemblies receiving money from individuals and agreeing to pay interest on it.
+The Velachery kalvettus mention instances of an Alanganattar family's (thought to be the title of the village elders) donation to the Dhandeeswaram temple, and of two people buying land from the sabai and donating them to the temple.
+Contemporary accounts from Kavanur near Tiruvottiyur describe how the village assemblies received money from individuals and agreed to pay interest on it.
 It is clear that the village assemblies possessed the right of buying and disposing of land or other categories of properties owned jointly by the villagers for them and on their behalf.

 A Chola record from Velachery mentions a Council of Justice, called Dharmasana, presided by the King and assisted by learned Brahmins, called Dharmasanabhattars.
 Lesser cases were decided by local courts named as Nyayattar.

-In the epigraphs, some parts of the Velachery village were known as Dinachintamani Chaturvedimangalam in honor of land grants given to Brahmins for teaching the four Vedas.
+In the epigraphs, some parts of the Velachery village were known as Dinachintamani Chaturvedimangalam in honour of land grants given to Brahmins for teaching the four Vedas.
 (In current times, the Mettu Theru areas of Dhandeeswaram are thought to correspond to the references).
 In such Brahmadeya villages or Agarams, the lands were held by the village in common on a tenure system known as Ganabhogam, cultivated under joint ownership by the community and the profits shared in proportion to the share held on the land.
 Another kalvettu mentions a sale of land by non-Brahmins with the permission of king Rajendra Chola I, indicating that even non-Brahmins held land in the Brahmadeya villages.

 20th century and later

-As Madras/Chennai city expanded in the late 20th century, Velachery became one of the prime residential neighbourhoods of Chennai.
-The American Advent Mission School has been functioning since the 1950s.
-The transformation of Velachery happened with the widening of Bypass Road in 2005 to a six-laned road, which gave ample opportunities for builders to commercially exploit the place.
+Velachery is a prominent residential neighbourhood in Chennai, which gained importance as the city expanded in the late 20th century.
+The American Advent Mission School has been a key educational institution in the area since the 1950s.
+The transformation of Velachery occurred with the widening of Bypass Road in 2005, when it was expanded to a six-laned road, leading to ample opportunities for commercial development.

 Location

-Velachery is surrounded by Guindy in the North, IIT Madras in the North-East, Taramani in the East, Perungudi in the South-East, Pallikaranai Wetland in the South, also Madiipakkam in the South & South-West, Adambakkam in the West & North-West.
+Velachery is surrounded by Guindy in the north, IIT Madras in the northeast, Taramani in the east, Perungudi in the southeast, Pallikaranai Wetland in the south, and also Madiipakkam in the South and southwest, Adambakkam in the west and northwest.

 Geography

-Velachery mostly has areas of clay and hard rock.
-The Velachery lake was historically about 250 acres with the ancient Selliamman and Narasimhar temples on its Southern corner.
+Velachery majorly consists of areas that have clay and hard rock.
+The Velachery lake was historically about 910 ha with the ancient Selliamman and Narasimhar temples on its southern corner.
 South of Velachery, there were thousands of acres of marshland called Kazhuveli made of coarse elephant grass (called Kazhu Pul) and swamps.
-The area was also called Kazhiveli as it allowed rain water runoff and catchment.
-It had six natural spring aquifers that enabled groundwater table to be recharged.
+The area was also called Kazhiveli as it allowed rainwater runoff and catchment.
+It had six natural spring aquifers that enabled the water table to be recharged.
 The marshland also was a sanctuary for resident and migratory birds.
 Beginning in the last decades of 20th century, the marshland all but disappeared due to rapid development and encroachment.
 The remaining southern portions of the marshland make up the Pallikaranai wetland.